 Jenny Craig is a weight-loss program that you might associate with something your mom tried in the early '90s.
 But the diet plan is still popular today — and for good reason.

-In fact, Jenny Craig came in at No. 2 on U.S. News and World Report's list of the best commercial diet plans of 2019, right behind Weight Watchers.
+In fact, Jenny Craig tied with the Noom diet for third place on U.S. News and World Report's list of the best commercial diet plans of 2021, behind Weight Watchers and the Mayo Clinic Diet.
 That's a pretty good sign that the diet is effective.
 But is it the right plan for you?

 So, What Is the Jenny Craig Diet?